-- In general, the management of hazardous materials and waste was in line with best practice.
-The segregation of clinical and non-clinical waste observed was in line with best practice guidelines.
-However, in the emergency department, it was observed that the safety lids on the sharps bins were in the open position. - The waste compound was locked and all bins contained within it were also locked.
-It was observed that all healthcare risk waste bags were tagged as per the waste policy. - The appropriate waste destruction documentation (C1 and destruction certificates) as well as the licence and permit were demonstrated. - An inventory of safety data sheets was also demonstrated.
+- A waste management policy was available to all staff via the hospital's Intranet system. - In general, the management of hazardous materials and waste was in line with best practice.
+The segregation of clinical and non-clinical waste observed was in line with best practice guidelines. - A recycling initiative was also demonstrated to be in place.
+However, a few of these bins were observed to contain non-recyclable items. - The waste compound was locked and all bins within it were also locked.
+However, not all healthcare risk waste bags were observed to be labelled as per the waste policy. - The appropriate waste destruction documentation (C1 and destruction certificates) as well as the licence and permit were demonstrated. - An inventory of safety data sheets was also demonstrated.